BasicWolf/archived-concrete-settings/docs/quickstart.rst

 Quickstart
 ==========

-In this chapter we cover the essentials of Concrete Settings.
+In this chapter we cover the essentials of ConcreteSettings.

 .. contents::
    :local: